Careers at the Chestnut School

 As a leading school in online herbal education, we serve thousands of students, primarily in the U.S., but about 10% of our students are international.
-Our team of twelve mostly works remotely but a few folks work side-by-side with our Founder and Director, Juliet Blankespoor, in her home in Asheville, NC.
+Our team of seven mostly works remotely but a few folks work side-by-side with our Founder and Director, Juliet Blankespoor, in her home in Asheville, NC.
 The school is in a period of growth in anticipation of Juliet’s forthcoming book–we’re expanding our team and course offerings and considering the possibility of product development.
 We also create regular free content through our Herbal Holiday Guide, Handcrafted Herbalism Mini-Course, Instagram, Facebook, Blog Castanea, and Budding Herbalist Guide.
 Feel free to check out our team and our instructors.

 Our Values & Culture